DreamLayer

 • Pairing codec (src/services/pairing.ts) — the dreamlayer: code, byte-compatible with the Python implementation.

-• Earcons (src/services/sound.ts) — the app ships the actual sound files (assets/sounds/: two "hey" wakes, two listens, two watch-outs, two looks, two chimes) with variant rotation that never repeats back-to-back.
+• Earcons (src/services/sound.ts) — the app ships the actual recorded clips (assets/sounds/: five "hey"/"hello" greetings, four listens, four watch-outs, three looks, two chimes) with variant rotation that never repeats back-to-back.

 Design system